6.5 million pounds of beef recalled due to salmonella outbreak

 The recall was issued after health officials identified JBS as the common supplier of raw ground beef products found to be the "probable source" of reported salmonella illnesses.

-Fifty-seven cases of salmonella illness linked to this outbreak were reported in 16 US states between August 5 and September 6.
+Fifty-seven cases of salmonella illness linked to this outbreak were reported in 16 states between August 5 and September 6.

-The USDA's FSIS was first notified of the possible outbreak in September.
+The Food Safety and Inspection Service was first notified of the possible outbreak in September.
 Receipts and shopper cards from eight patients helped investigators identify the source of the outbreak.

-Symptoms of salmonella usually begin 12 to 72 hours after consuming contaminated food.
+Symptoms of salmonella usually begin 12 to 72 hours of consuming contaminated food.
 These can include diarrhea, abdominal cramps and fever that last between four and seven days.
-Most people recover on their own but those who experience persistent diarrhea may need to be hospitalized.
+Most people recover on their own, but those who experience persistent diarrhea may need to be hospitalized.

+Fourteen patients from this outbreak have been hospitalized, according to the US Centers for Disease Control and Prevention.
+No deaths have been reported.

 Those at most risk for severe illness include people with weakened immune systems, babies and elderly individuals.